JENN GIBBONS, EXECUTIVE DIRECTOR & COACH

-Jenn rowed at Michigan State University and began coaching as the Men’s Novice Coach for Ignatius Chicago Crew (ICC) in 2006.
-Jenn coached for ICC for many years and now serves on their Board of Directors.
-She has also coached for Lincoln Park Boat Club and Chicago Rowing Union.
-Jenn previously worked for Girls in the Game and Groupon.
+Jenn rowed at Michigan State University and began coaching for Ignatius Chicago Crew (ICC) in 2006.
+Jenn is US Rowing Level II certified coach and RYT200 yoga instructor.
 In recognition of her achievements as the Founder and Coach of ROW, Jenn was honored in November of 2009 as the Athena Foundation Chicago Young Professional Award recipient, and in 2010 she received Today’s Chicago Woman’s INSPIRED Award.
 In 2011 US Rowing recognized Jenn as the Masters Coach of the Year and in 2014 she was awarded the Spartan Innovator Award by the Michigan State Chicago Alumni Association.

-In the summer of 2012, Jenn rowed the 1,500 mile perimeter of Lake Michigan raising over $150,000 to buy boats and equipment for Recovery on Water.
-Jenn and ROW have been featured in Fitness Magazine, Make It Better Newsletter, Gapers Block, NBC, ABC, CBS, FOX, CNN, WGN,WCIU, Chicago Public Radio, The Chicago Tribune, The Chicago Sun Times and covered in media outlets across the country via the Associated Press.
+In the summer of 2012, Jenn rowed the 1,500 mile perimeter of Lake Michigan raising over $150,000 to buy boats and equipment for Recovery on Water (ROW®).
+Jenn and ROW have been featured in Fitness Magazine, Marie Claire Magazine, Make It Better Newsletter, Gapers Block, NBC, ABC, CBS, FOX, CNN, WGN,WCIU, Chicago Public Radio, The Chicago Tribune, The Chicago Sun Times and covered in media outlets across the country via the Associated Press.

-Jenn joined the the ROW staff as the full time Executive Director in 2012 and brings her nonprofit background and coaching experience to manage the coaches, budget, assess programs and run the organization with the guidance of the Board Chair and Board of Directors.
+Jenn joined the the ROW staff as Executive Director in 2012 and brings her nonprofit background and coaching experience to manage the coaches, budget, assess programs and run the organization with the guidance of the Board Chair and Board of Directors.
+Jenn sits on the Advisory Board for Girls in the Game and serves on the Ignatius Chicago Crew Board of Directors.
 Jenn likes starboard side, handstands, running marathons, eating hot wings (not at the same time) and kicking cancer’s butt–one rower at a time.

 Sheena Smith, Coach

-Sheena learned to row as a freshman at the University of Washington in Seattle in 2001, and has rowed at Green Lake Crew.
-She moved to Chicago and began coaching ROW in June 2009.
+Sheena learned to row as a freshman at the University of Washington in Seattle in 2001, and has rowed with Green Lake Crew.
+She moved to Chicago and began coaching ROW® in June 2009.
 Sheena strives to expose the athlete in each of her rowers, and especially loves getting novices out on the water for the first time.
 She recently graduated with a MA in English Literature from DePaul University and currently works as an editor and marketing strategist.
-Sheena is a valuable part of our coaching staff - welcoming “newbies” and helping out with various campaigns and events.
+Sheena is a UCanROW2/Concept2 certified rowing instructor and a valuable part of our coaching staff - welcoming “newbies” and helping out with various campaigns and events.

 In her free time she misses skiing on the west coast, collects soul 45s from the 60’s, and travels as much as possible.

-Barbara began rowing her Junior year in High school after a long career as a swimmer.
-She rowed for two years in Madison for Camp Randall Rowing Club before continuing on to row for four years at Tufts University in Medford MA.
-She has experience racing in every boat except a pair.
-She began coaching summers for CRRC juniors while in college and began coaching survivor teams in Madison in 2011 when she encouraged her mother (a breast cancer survivor) to join the We Can Row team.
-She recently returned from two years in the Peace Corps in Burkina Faso where she would have dreams of rowing, and is very excited to get back on the water!
+Barb began rowing her Junior year in High school after a long career as a competitive swimmer.
+She rowed for two years in Madison for Camp Randall Rowing Club (CRRC) before continuing on to row all four years at Tufts University in Medford, MA.
+She has experienced racing in every type of rowing boat except a pair.
+She began coaching juniors during the summer months for CRRC while in college and began coaching breast cancer survivor teams in Madison in 2011 when she encouraged her mother (a breast cancer survivor) to join the We Can Row team.
+Barb is also a UCanRow2/Concept2 certified rowing instructor.
+She recently returned to the U.S. after two years in the Peace Corps in Burkina Faso where she would frequently have dreams about rowing and is very excited to get back on the water!